How to Ask For, Get, & Share Client Testimonials

 Building (and Sharing) a Testimonial Release Form in Healthie

 In Healthie, you can build a testimonial release form, similar to the one available for download below, using the Forms function.
 Share your testimonial form with any client (or group of clients) to encourage them to provide their feedback.
+To set up a free Starter account with Healthie today, click here.

 Receiving positive testimonials from clients is one of the most gratifying parts of being in private practice.
 Don’t hesitate to ask happy clients for their testimonials, and confidently share them on your website.